Teacher Training Curriculum

 These two sections revolve around one of the most important aspects of teaching: the safe and effective performance of yoga asanas.
-We will focus primarily on the entry, stasis and exit to and from poses, using both verbal and hands-on adjustments.
+We will focus primarily on the entry into, stasis and exit from poses, using both verbal and hands-on adjustments.
 There will also be discussion revolving around the issues of hands-on adjustments, recognizing limitations, and how to be most effective in directing students to self-adjust.

 FUNCTIONAL ANATOMY OF ASANA (15 hours)

 Dina Tsouluhas gives an exciting introduction to the larger structures and systems of the body.
 Her experience in the study of osteopathic medicine, her extensive study of yoga and her passion for anatomy and physiology make what can be a dry topic interesting and fun (body markers included)!

 Considering that the Buddha himself was an enlightened yogi, Frank Jude Boccio introduces the Buddha’s teachings within the context of the Yoga Tradition.
 These lectures illustrate that the common aspiration of all spiritual practitioners is to overcome suffering and imbalance, and awaken to our inherent wholeness and union with all things.
 The essential practice to accomplish this, Mindfulness (satipatthana), will be explained and undertaken.
 Frank Jude’s book Mindfulness Yoga further details these points.